sulfidate/myShop/README.md

 # 00 README FIRST

-In this project i will build an eCommerce platform from the ground up.
-The e-shop that I am building will include the following features:
+In this project I will be building an eCommerce platform from scratch.
+The e-shop I will build will include the following features: